FinalFate0/BSI_pjatk2021_TW/BSI_patch/README.md

 # Hello!
 This folder contains files from the https://github.com/id-Software/DOOM-3 repository.
-They are used as examples for CERT C++ specification noncompliance.
+They are used as examples of CERT C++ specification noncompliance.
 (Examples may be a bit far fetched.)

 ## First example - improper header define - https://github.com/id-Software/DOOM-3/blob/master/neo/idlib/math/Math.h